tasal9/ZamAI/Following-HEAD.md

 - Use `:checkhealth` to detect and fix common problems.

 ------------
+### 2020/09/24
+We changed the behavior of folded lines so that it behaves more like regular lines (taking into account cursorline, as well as the column highlights such as LineNr) in https://github.com/neovim/neovim/pull/12515 .
+This departs from vim and may cause some issues so please bear with us as we fix them.

 ### 2020/09/09

 PSA: Some larger changes to tree-sitter highlighting is planned to land on master very soon.
 Expect breakages for a little while.
 If you have a master working for your needs and want it to keep working, it might make sense to wait for a few days/weeks.
 But if you _want_ to help with betatesting, please follow along. :] More updates will be posted here and on gitter.im/neovim/neovim regularly.